IgnasiLucas/Brachionus/README.md

 ```

 ---------------------------------------------------------------------------------------------------

+# 2019-03-29
+I want to quantify the expression using an alternative method.
+Here I use RSEM to obtain raw counts
+of reads mapped to transcripts.
+This is the kind of input used by edgeR or DSeq2.

+# 2019-03-21
+Here I run cufflinks and cuffmerge to identify expressed transcripts.
+This is equivalent to what
+Eva did on 2017-01-24.
+Here I made sure to include information on the type of library, since it is
+stranded, with all reads expected on the reverse strand of the transcripts.

+# 2019-03-19
+Here I repeat the mapping of reads to the reference genome using Tophat.
+The main difference with
+respect with the original mapping (Eva, 2016-12-19) is that I specify here the type of library.
+The
+results are very much alike.

 # 2019-02-01
 Testing an alternative method of transcript quantification, for the sake of robustness of results.
 I run
 kallisto, which is fast because it does not really map the reads to the transcripts, but performs a